Project Description

 the great migration photo safari pangolin by janine krayer

-Explore Kenya’s Masai Mara during the world-renowned great migration with Charl, Sabine, William and Andreas from the 12th to the 19th of September 2023!
+Explore Kenya’s Masai Mara during the world-renowned great migration with The Pangolin Photo Hosts!
 Not only will you get the chance to photograph iconic scenes but you’ll also take in the vast wilderness of rolling plains during a hot air balloon ride.
 Sounds like the perfect start to your safari in Africa, doesn’t it?
 Learn more about this expedition here!

 If you are looking for extensive advice on what to expect gorilla trek to Uganda then please take a moment to read this article.
 We did an extensive interview with Nelis about his experiences over nearly 100 gorilla treks.
 He talks about the trek, the encounter, what gear you should consider taking and some ideas on how to capture the essence of these magnificent creatures.
 You can find the article here.